SB 1089: Preventive Treatment Health Care Act.

 Enacted

 (1)Existing law requires the California Health and Human Services Agency (CHHSA) to enter into partnerships resulting in the production of generic prescription drugs, including at least one form of insulin made available at production and dispensing costs, if one does not already exist in the market.
-Existing law requires the insulin production partnership to consider guaranteeing priority access to insulin supply for the state.
+Existing law additionally authorizes CHHSA to enter into partnerships to increase competition, lower prices, and address supply shortages for generic or brand name drugs to address emerging health concerns.

 (2)Existing law authorizes the Board of Administration of the Public Employees Retirement System to contract with carriers to provide health benefit plans and contracts for employees and annuitants.
 Existing law sets forth specified coverage requirements for these health benefit plans and contracts.